klaru/ESP32_PIR/README.md

-# microPython code to connect PIR (Passive Infra-Red) sensor to
+# microPython code to connect PIR sensor to
-# ESP32 micro-controller for motion (actually presence) detection
+# ESP32 micro-controller for presence detection